 A great thing about Snakemake is that it is opinionated.
-This means that certain conventions1 are proposed, and most users would benefit from these conventions since they spare the burden of structuring the workflow.
+This means that certain conventions1 are proposed, and most users would benefit from them since they spare the burden of planning and creating workflow structures.

 For instance, Snakemake recommends the directory structure listed